vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Abhijit, a Vedic sacrifice, as prāya

 scitta, 91.
-92n Abhilaşitārthacintamani 566n Abhistut, a Vedic sacrifice deemed to
+92n Abhilaṣitārthacintamani 566n Abhistut, a Vedic sacrifice deemed to

 remove even intentional sins 62n,